 The law enforcement response that afternoon, which took place just a few minutes before President Donald Trump’s appearance outside St. John’s Church (the site of violence the evening before), has become a partisan firestorm in recent weeks.

 Critics have accused the White House of infringing on citizens’ right to protest to help the president’s political standing.
-At Tuesday’s committee hearing, U.S. National Park Police Acting Chief Gregory Monahan testified that the president’s appearance had nothing to do with the decision to clear the area of protesters, and dismissed concerns that the tactics and equipment used were overly violent.
+At Tuesday’s committee hearing, U.S. Park Police Acting Chief Gregory Monahan testified that the president’s appearance had nothing to do with the decision to clear the area of protesters, and dismissed concerns that the tactics and equipment used were overly violent.

 “The assertion that these were peaceful protests are ignoring the facts,” he said.
 “There were assaults on police officers and arson … we saw sustained violence from bad actors.”